cjc545/staticSiteGenerator/README.md

-##HELLO
+## Static Site Generator

-This is a static site generator
+This is a static site generator built with python, html and css